Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 5. Validate data

-After sorting the data, we will apply the data quality rules to determine the errors based on defined rules.
+After sorting the data, we will apply the data quality rules to determine the errors based on the defined rules.
 In this scenario, we use data quality rules to identify and eliminate the records in which the field ‘Quantity’ has a zero value.

 Data Migration Software 5